 After all, now that you are a mother, your shopping list would change with every season, wouldn’t it?

 If you live in India, you would know that the Indian weather is largely made up of 3 seasons – summers, monsoons and winters.
 Though nowadays you get most of fruits and vegetables all the year round, thanks to the techniques of frozen food, there is no denying the fact that ultimate nutrition is packed only in seasonal fruits and vegetables that are locally produced.
 Eating seasonal fruits and vegetables offer much more nutrients than the ones that are either frozen or harvested off-season.

-Winters are the season of citrusy, juicy fruits, and these are not to be missed if you want your child to stay active and energetic. `During winters, children often fall sick due to cold and cough and sometimes even get dehydrated.
+Winters are the season of citrusy, juicy fruits, and these are not to be missed if you want your child to stay active and energetic.
+During winters, children often fall sick due to cold and cough and sometimes even get dehydrated.
 For this reason, it is important to supplement your child’s diet with winter fruits – delightful in taste and nutritionally rich.
 Immunity-boosting winter fruits that are packed with vitamins have to make it in your eating plan so that your child gets the best nutrition.
 Ofcourse, a lot depends on ease of availability as well.

 1. Citrus fruits

 Season’s favourite include oranges, kinnows, grapefruits and tangerines.
 Packed with flavour that is sweet yet tangy, it appeals to most kids and adults alike and is a welcome treat especially when sitting under the sun.
 However, you may need to be careful with the seeds, so unless your child is big enough not to eat them, you may need to either go for the seedless variety and manually take the seeds out.